 Creamy Roasted Tomato Soup with Basil

-Creamy Roasted Tomato Soup with Basil – This creamy tomato soup recipe features roasted tomatoes, fresh basil, and heavy cream for an incredibly rich and satisfying flavor.
-It’s easy to make ahead and delicious to enjoy throughout the week!
+Creamy Roasted Tomato Soup Recipe with Basil – This creamy tomato soup recipe features roasted tomatoes, fresh basil, and heavy cream for an incredibly rich and satisfying flavor.
+It’s easy to make ahead of time and delicious to enjoy throughout the week!

 Tomato soup is one of those comfort foods that I could eat any time of year.
 It doesn’t matter if it’s hot or cold outside, a winter night or summer afternoon, there is just something about bright, zesty tomato soup that I find absolutely irresistible.